 2. Which Student Age Group Do You Want to Work With?

 Depending on where you complete your counselor education training, your school counselor certification may not necessarily apply to all K-12 grades.
-Most states offer K-12 or even PreK-12 certification.
+Most states offer K-12 or even PreK-12 counseling educator certification.
 But Delaware, Iowa, Massachusetts, Missouri and Pennsylvania make you choose either elementary or secondary certification.
 Keep this in mind, as having a broader certification means possibly more potential job opportunities for you.

 3. What Degree Do You Need to Be a School Counselor?